Airedale Terrier: Size

 Airedales weigh approximately 50-80 pounds, being active and agile enough to perform well, while not too small to function as a physical deterrent, retriever or hunter.
 Some breeders have produced larger Airedale Terriers, such as the 'Oorang Airedale', developed in the 1920s.

-Ex-Army captain and Airdale breeder Walter Lingo's monthly magazine "Oorang Comments" (#25, page 81), stated that "When full grown your Airedale dog will weigh from forty to fifty-five pounds and if a female will weigh slightly less.
+Ex-Army captain and Airedale breeder Walter Lingo's monthly magazine "Oorang Comments" (#25, page 81), stated that "When full grown your Airedale dog will weigh from forty to fifty-five pounds and if a female will weigh slightly less.
 This is the standard weight, but when required, we can furnish oversized Airedales whose weight will be from sixty to one hundred pounds."
 Because Lingo tried to fill orders for everyone, the Oorang strain size was never standardized.
 Airedales weighing from 40 to 100 pounds were produced, but for the most part they were approximately 50 pounds and 22 to 24 inches at the shoulder.
 In the United States, the male Airedales measure 40 to 70 pounds, with the Oorang strain typically in the 80 to 120 pound range.

 Temperament

 The Airedale can be used as a working dog and also as a hunting dog.
-Airedales exhibit some herding characteristics as well, and have a propensity to chase animals.
+Airedales exhibit some herding characteristics as well and have a propensity to chase animals.
 They have no problem working with cattle and livestock.
 However, an Airedale that is not well trained will agitate and annoy the animals.
-Airedales have generally long puppyhoods and tend to be more difficult to train in their youth.

 The Airedale Terrier, like most terriers, has been bred to hunt independently.
-As a result, the dog is very intelligent, independent, strong-minded, stoic, and can sometimes be stubborn.
+As a result, the dog is very intelligent, independent, strong-minded, stoic, and sometimes stubborn.
+Airedales are also very loyal to their owners.
 If children and Airedales are both trained correctly, Airedales can be an excellent choice for a family dog.
-Airedales can do well with cats and other small animals, especially when they are raised with them.
-They are also very loyal to their owners.
+With training, Airedales can do well with cats and other small animals, especially when they are raised with them.
+However, they are bred to hunt small animals and their instinct with small animals is to attack.

-Albert Payson Terhune wrote of the Airedale:

-"Among the mine-pits of the Aire, the various groups of miners each sought to develop a dog which could outfight and outhunt and outthink the other miner's dogs.
+Albert Payson Terhune wrote of the Airedale:"Among the mine-pits of the Aire, the various groups of miners each sought to develop a dog which could outfight and outhunt and outthink the other miner's dogs.
 Tests of the first-named virtues were made in inter-mine dog fights.
 Bit by bit, thus, an active, strong, heroic, compactly graceful and clever dog was evolved – the earliest true form of the Airedale.

 He is swift, formidable, graceful, big of brain, an ideal chum and guard. ....To his master he is an adoring pal.
-To marauders he is a destructive lightning bolt."

-The Airedale Terrier ranks 37th in Stanley Coren's The Intelligence of Dogs, being of above average working dog.
+To marauders he is a destructive lightning bolt."The Airedale Terrier ranks 37th in Stanley Coren's The Intelligence of Dogs, being of above average working dog.

 Health

-Airedale Terriers in UK, USA, and Canadian surveys had a median lifespan of about 11.5 years, which is similar to other breeds of their size.
+A UK study found a life expectancy of 12 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.